mongodb/docs/source/includes/fact-auditing-overview.rst

-.. note:: **Required Privileges**

-   To configure audit logs, you must have the :authrole:`Organization Owner` role or the :authrole:`Project Owner` role for the project that you want to update.

 Database auditing lets administrators track system activity for deployments with multiple users. |service| administrators can select the actions, database users, |service| roles, and LDAP groups that they